marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 And application is not updated... even current build of "this CMS" is "v5".

 So, too much outdated in fact. :)

+Another point is 'outdated' templated (provided by course).

+Possible to launch depedency-check ( https://www.owasp.org/index.php/OWASP_Dependency_Check )
+how it was explained with course series.

+as result - possible to see that some of dependecies with known vulnerabilities.

+for example, outdated builds/dependencies: logback-core-1.1.7.jar ; tomcat-embed-core-8.5.7.jar ; groovy-2.4.7.jar - spring-boot-1.4.2

+but, of course, it is not always applied to all applications with this outdated dependecies.

+possible that vulnerabilities are unrelated with application's design.
 </pre>

 About the other points: